 In a corn or soybean field, knowing how crops are progressing or being able to identify an insect can mean the difference between a profitable harvest and a bad year.
-The first-ever Illinois Crop Scouting Competition is a one-day on-campus contest that challenges teams of students from across the state to test their field scouting knowledge hands-on with agricultural professionals from University of Illinois.
+The Illinois Crop Scouting Competition is a one-day contest that challenges teams of students from across the state to test their field scouting knowledge hands-on with agricultural professionals from University of Illinois.

 Teams will be scored by judges with cash prizes for the top three scores: $500 for 1st, $300 for 2nd, and $150 for 3rd.
 The top two teams will also advance to compete against students in other states and represent Illinois at the Midwestern regional competition.

 Register for free by July 1 at go.illinois.edu/CropScouting.
 Lunch, beverages, and snacks will be provided.

 If you need a reasonable accommodation to participate, please contact the event coordinator.
 Early requests are strongly encouraged to allow sufficient time to meet your needs.